syseleven/grav-docs-metakube/pages/03.Tutorials/11.manage-worker-nodes-via-cli/default.en.md

         - node
 ---

-Worker nodes can be managed with our web UI as described in [add a worker node](../08.add-a-worker-node/default.en.md).
+Worker nodes can be managed with our web UI as described in [manage node deployments](../09.manage-node-deployments/default.en.md).
 Once you installed [kubectl](../07.using-kubectl/default.en.md), you can also manage them via Command-Line-Interface (CLI) in order to automate creation, deletion and upgrades of nodes.

 ## List all available nodes